kiranma72/abdm-docs/content/9-Utilities/Utilities.md

 To convert an image into Base64 :
 - use https://codebeautify.org/image-to-base64-converter
-- After uploading the image and converting into Base64 string, copy the string and use it in the response body of API which expects it.
+- After uploading the image and converting into Base64 string, copy the string and use it in the request body of API which expects it.

 #### Sample User Experience for Converting Image to Base64